ckcr4lyf/saxrag.com/_posts/2023-12-28-Fangchuan.md

 ![Pink Panther](https://assets.saxrag.com/hunchun/pp.jpg){: height="500" }
 _Some Pink Panther thingy in the mall_

-After drinking at a few spots around the town, and singing some Faye Wong at the bars, I headed back to my hotel for the 8 hour train ride to Beijing next morning.
+After drinking at a few spots around the town, and singing some of Faye Wong's songs at the bars, I headed back to my hotel for the 8 hour train ride to Beijing next morning.
 Hunchun was a super fun city to visit, especially since it is so remote.
 A great mix of Russian, Chinese and Korean culture, with friendly people that are super welcoming.
 And of course, the proximity to Russia and North Korea is what also makes it so interesting.
 I'd definitely recommend visiting it if you're a bit adventurous, and doing so during the winter is even cooler!

 <table>
 <tr>